RPG-Alex/rusted-defender/README.md

 Welcome to Rusted Defender, a thrilling and action-packed game promising excitement and adventure!
 Prepare to embark on an unforgettable journey through a world of rust and adventure.
 Rusted Defender offers an exciting gaming experience, designed especially for primary school learners.
 Enter a world teeming with challenges, adversaries, and incredible adventures while enjoying a fantastic time.
 Status

 Please note that this project is currently under construction.
+It has just been rolled over from V0.1 to V0.2, which is a complete rework.
+If you are looking for V0.1, please note it is still present in a sub directory.
 Please check back for updates!

 ## Roadmap